JR-account/SimdMSM/README.md

 ### Running and Testing AVX-ZK by JsnarkCircuitBuilder

 ### Building
-This part is similar to AVX-ZK.
+Return to the main directory `SimdMSM/`.
+The first part is similar to AVX-ZK.
 ```shell
 $ cd jsnark/libsnark
 $ mkdir build && cd build && cmake ..